A big problem is going to require even bigger solutions.

 Our sustainability work recognizes the intersectional nature of the challenges we face and is designed to create awareness, generate action, and build support around three key areas:

 Building a better food future

-To create the change we need, we must replace intensive animal agriculture with regenerative and higher-welfare systems—eliminating the factory farming practices that cause the greatest amount of suffering, driving implementation of higher-welfare and more sustainable solutions, and protecting the effectiveness of the medically-important antibiotics that are currently overused in low-welfare, intensive farming systems.
+To create the change we need, we must replace intensive animal agriculture with regenerative and higher-welfare systems.
+To do this, Compassion in World Farming works to eliminate the factory farming practices that cause the greatest amount of suffering, drive implementation of higher-welfare and more sustainable solutions, and protect the effectiveness of the medically important antibiotics that are currently overused in low-welfare, intensive farming systems.

 Ensuring a thriving planet

 To safeguard our future, we must ensure food production protects the stability of local and global ecosystems.
-We must shift our priorities away from producing low-nutrient food and high quantities of animal feed, to producing healthy food in efficient and regenerative land and water-based environments.
-That means reducing demand for the most resource-intensive types of food in favor of more efficient alternatives, reducing food waste, and reducing our food system's impact on biodiversity loss, habitat destruction, soil health, air and water degradation, and climate change.
+We work to shift priorities away from producing low-nutrient food and high quantities of animal feed to producing healthy food in efficient and regenerative land and water-based environments.
+That means reducing demand for the most resource-intensive foods in favor of more efficient alternatives, reducing food waste, and reducing our food system's impact on biodiversity loss, habitat destruction, soil health, air and water degradation, and climate change.

 Advocating for consumers and communities

 Factory farming is a public health, social justice, and environmental threat, and creating the change we need will require us to make nutritious and sustainable diets accessible for all.
-This means re-balancing and reducing overall global consumption of animal products, and it means driving investment in and enthusiasm around plant-based innovation.
-A reformed food system must also ensure fair treatment for farmers and food production workers, and be built on the pillars of equity and justice for the people most negatively impacted by food production systems—particularly low-income demographics and people of color.
+This means re-balancing and reducing global consumption of animal products and driving investment in and enthusiasm around plant-based innovation.
+A reformed food system must also ensure fair treatment for farmers and food production workers and be built on the pillars of equity and justice for the people most negatively impacted by food production systems—particularly low-income demographics and people of color.

 A time for change